 Cannabis can be found all over the world and each piece of it can be used in a ton of different ways, from biofuels to paper.
 Each part of the plant serves a purpose, and being familiar with them can help inform your experience and appreciation of the plant’s many commercial, medical and recreational uses.
-Here’s a quick breakdown of cannabis parts and what they do within the plant.
+Here’s a quick breakdown of the cannabis plant anatomy and what the different parts do within the plant.

 The stem is the primary support of the cannabis plant.
 It’s responsible for transporting water, nutrients, and genetic information from the roots to the rest of the plant.
 It helps the fan leaves access the light needed for photosynthesis and also supports the colas and large flower structures that help the plant reproduce.
 The fibers found in cannabis stems are frequently used for paper and textiles.